 Positions of the planets this month

-Venus: The sister planet can be seen between the constellations of Pisces, Cetus, and Aquarius, not far from the planet Uranus.
+Venus: The sister planet can also be seen in the constellation of Capricornus.
 Just like Mercury, Venus can only be seen at dawn and dusk.

-Mars: The red planet can be seen between the constellation of Leo and Virgo, not far from the bright star Denebola.
+Mars: The red planet can be seen in the constellation of Aquarius.

 Uranus: The gas giant can be seen between the constellations of Pisces and Cetus with the use of a telescope.

 Neptune: The blue giant requires a telescope pointed in the constellation of Aquarius in order to be seen.